postmanlabs/postman-docs/v6/enterprise/sso/user_sso.md

 Enter your Postman credentials to link your IDP account to with Postman credentials.

-**Note:** First, Postman used your credentials to verify account ownership and link the Postman account to the account of your IDP, say for instance, Okta.
-Postman prompts you to sign in again to actually let you login securely through your security provider.
+**Note:** Postman first uses your credentials to verify the account ownership and then links your Postman account to your IDP account, say for instance, Okta.
+To let you login to this secured account, Postman prompts you to sign in again.